-Tuberous, somewhat fleshy roots give rise to large clumps of arching, sword-shaped leaves—evergreen, semievergreen, or deciduous, depending on daylily type.
+Tuberous, somewhat fleshy roots give rise to large clumps of arching, sword-shaped leaves—evergreen, semievergreen, or deciduous, depending on the daylily type.
 Deciduous types go completely dormant in winter and are the hardiest, surviving without protection to about –35°F/–37°C; where winters are very mild, however, they may not get enough chill to perform well.

 Evergreen kinds succeed in mild-winter regions as well as in colder areas, but they need a protective mulch (such as a 4–6-in. layer of hay) where temperatures dip below –20°F/–29°C. Semievergreen sorts may or may not retain their leaves, depending on where they are grown.

-Deciduous.
-From eastern Asia.
-To 2 ft. high and wide, with narrow (1/4-in.-wide) leaves.
+This deciduous plant from eastern Asia grows to 2 ft. high and wide, with narrow (1/4-in.-wide) leaves.
 Blooms for a relatively short time in late spring or early summer, when fragrant, bright golden yellow flowers are held just above the foliage.
 This is among the few daylilies hardy enough to succeed in Alaska’s interior.